|

 performances to occasional shows with the accordion ensembles of

-Mahler conservatories in Vienna where he was a student of Paul
+Gerald completed 3 years of formal training at the Schubert and Gustav Mahler conservatories in Vienna where he was a student of Paul

 Urbanek.
-In 1997, he joined "Lost Art", a band that soon
+In 1997, he joined "Lost Art", a band that eventually

 disbanded and regrouped under the name of "zapAlot".